-Several months ago, someone told me about a woman from my former church, who having seen me and my current husband together decided that maybe I do deserve to be happy.
+Several months ago a friend shared with me about a woman from my former church, who having seen me and my current husband together decided that maybe I do deserve to be happy.

-At the time, hearing about that made me happy that finally, after all these years, this woman, whoever she is, realized it was okay that I was not with my ex, but then I begin to question why this woman would even say such a thing.
+At the time, hearing about that made me happy that finally, after all these years, this woman, whoever she is, realized it was okay that I was not with my ex, but then I begin to question why she would even say such a thing.
 Why even bring that up now?
 And honestly, what did I really care about what other people thought?
-I had decided a long time ago that it just didn’t matter, there were too many critics and too many not even willing to ‘take sides’ and get involved.
+I had decided a long time ago that it just didn’t matter.
+I came to realize people are quick to judge but unwilling to take sides and get involved when it really matters.
 Yet, as I thought about what my friend shared with me, I’ve decided to write response to this woman:

 As far as deserving to be happy, I’m not so sure about that.
 God never promises us happiness in this life, but He is faithful in providing and caring for us when we turn to Him, and we can choose joy no matter our circumstances because of His love.
 And that’s what I did almost 10 years ago when my ex walked out and many from my former church turned away, or just showed indifference — I turned to God and sought His will for my life.
 He was the only constant that I could depend on at that time in my life, and always.